 You have the right to be represented by counsel at your hearing.

 Counsel may be anyone that you choose.
-However, if you pay your counsel, then he or she must be a lawyer, a notary in the province of Québec, an authorized paralegal, or a member of an approved association such as the Immigration Consultants of Canada Regulatory Council.
+However, if you pay your counsel, then he or she must be a lawyer, a notary in the province of Québec, an authorized paralegal, or a member of an approved association such as the College of Immigration and Citizenship Consultants.

 If you have counsel for the hearing, that individual must be available on the date and time indicated on the ‘Notice to Appear’ for a hearing.